yanbrasiliano/c/README.md

-# Welcome to My Basic Repository in C  ⚡
+# Welcome to My Repository in C  ⚡
 ---

   I'm Yan and this is my first repository  🤖